emin63/ox_mon/README.rst

 Introduction
 ============

-The `ox\ :sub:`mon` <https://github.com/emin63/ox_mon>`__ package
+The `ox\_mon <https://github.com/emin63/ox_mon>`__ package provides some
-provides some tools to keep monitor your machine to keep it up to date, free of viruses, and generally working properly.
+tools to keep monitor your machine to keep it up to date, free of viruses, and generally working properly.

 Basically, there are lots of little monitoring and checking tasks you may find yourself needing to do.
 You could write a separate script for